loxia01/FormatColumn/README.md

 ## Function
 ### Format-Column
 #### Description
-Format-Column function outputs object data into columns, similarly to built-in cmdlet Format-Wide.
+Format-Column outputs object data into columns, similarly to built-in cmdlet Format-Wide.
 It can order output data column by column in addition to row by row, as is the only option in Format-Wide.
 Format-Column also performs some initial input data processing which makes it easy to input objects without properties e.g. plain arrays.
 #### Parameters
 ##### Property
 Name of object property to be displayed.